 Undocumented and DACA Applicants

 Barnard College strives to create a diverse and inclusive community of intellectually curious students who are passionate learners and risk takers.
 For this reason, the College is dedicated to enrolling talented young women dedicated to lifelong scholarship and leadership, regardless of citizenship status.
-Barnard accepts applications from undocumented and DACA applicants and provides 100% of financial need to a select group of admitted students through a dedicated Scholarship.
+Barnard accepts applications from undocumented and DACA applicants and provides 100% of financial need for all of our admitted first-year students, regardless of citizenship status.
+Financial aid for our undocumented and DACA students is provided through a dedicated scholarship.
 The College is committed to supporting and guiding undocumented and DACA students though the application process and during their matriculation at Barnard.

 Financial Aid Process